 Bonding is the process used to coat this type of thread in a special resin for extra strength and to decrease friction.
 Nylon and polyester threads are commonly bonded for use in high-speed sewing machines.

-Beadalon WildFire is one of the most popular brand of bonded thread.
+Beadalon WildFire, which is available on Amazon, is one of the most popular brands of bonded thread.
 It is strong and waterproof and extremely resistant to fraying and piercing.
 It is available in various diameters.

 3. Jewelry Wire